 Landlords in Florida have several rights that help them manage their rental properties effectively.

-You may enter the rented premises for valid reasons, such as inspecting the unit, responding to repair requests, or showing the property to prospective tenants.
+the landlord may enter the rented premises for valid reasons, such as inspecting the unit, responding to repair requests, or showing the rented unit to prospective tenants.

-Landlords can also charge a security deposit before a tenant moves in, as well as impose reasonable fees outlined in the lease.
+Landlords can also charge a security deposit before a tenant moves in, as well as impose reasonable fees outlined in the rental agreement.
 They also have the right to raise the rent by any amount and as often as they choose, provided proper notice is given.

-Landlords may hold tenants accountable for all rent due under the lease and have the authority to evict those who violate its terms.
+Landlords may hold tenants accountable for all rental payments due under the lease and have the authority to evict those who violate its terms.

-Additionally, you can terminate a lease by serving the required notice and are not obligated to renew a periodic or fixed-term lease agreement once it ends, regardless of the reason.
+Additionally, a Florida landlord can terminate a agreement by serving the required notice and are not obligated to renew a periodic or fixed-term lease agreement once it ends, regardless of the reason.

 Landlord Responsibilities